Al-Shaafah

 Al-Shaafah (الشعفة) is a Syrian town located in Abu Kamal District, Deir ez-Zor.
 According to the Syria Central Bureau of Statistics (CBS), Al-Shaafah had a population of 18,956 in the 2004 census.

-The town was part of the last strip of land in Syria controlled by the Islamic State of Iraq and the Levant (ISIL).
-On 6 January 2019, the town was fully captured by SDF.
+The town was part of the last strip of land in Syria controlled by the Islamic State (IS).
+On 6 January 2019, the town was fully captured by the SDF.